Online Marketplaces for Canadian Sellers

 Drop Shipping and Auction Marketplaces for Canadians

 Some marketplaces allow third party integration to facilitate drop-shipping, such as eBay or Amazon.
-This is usually done through a website host or eCommerce Platform, like Shopify Canada or BigCommerce.
-If you plan to sell on eBay, you’ll find some drop shipping companies are authorized eBay dealers with integrated features to make auction selling easier, like Wholesale2B.
+This is usually done through a website host or eCommerce Platform.
+If you plan to sell on eBay, you’ll find some drop shipping companies are authorized eBay dealers with integrated features to make auction selling easier.
 Please see our article, Drop Shipping / Wholesale for Canadian Sellers, for more information.

 Auctions and online marketplaces can be more challenging than selling from your own website due to the competitive environment.
 You can still come out on top with the proper use of data and competitive analysis.
 Canada’s Terapeak is a powerful tool that will give you a serious competitive advantage.
-You’ll gain access to insider eBay, Amazon.ca, and Alibaba analytics for Canada, the US and other countries.
+You’ll gain access to insider eBay.ca and Amazon.ca analytics for Canada, the US and other countries.
 You’ll be able to calculate your margins and monitor the listings, quantities, and prices from your competitors to stay ahead of market conditions.

-Do you sell through online marketplaces?
+Do you sell through online marketplaces in Canada?
 Please share your experience or questions in the comments below.

 ✔ You may also be interested in reading: